-Morgan Technical Ceramics, a leading manufacturer of ceramic components, is developing new ceramic membranes for water filtration and purification for use in industrial wastewater treatment processes.
+Morgan Advanced Materials, a leading manufacturer of ceramic components, is developing new ceramic membranes for water filtration and purification for use in industrial wastewater treatment processes.

 With water scarcity affecting one in three people globally, there is increased demand for businesses to conserve water and be more sustainable.
-Morgan Technical Ceramics' new products will help industrial operations to be more environmentally friendly and efficient.
+Morgan Advanced Materials' new products will help industrial operations to be more environmentally friendly and efficient.
 The reliability of the ceramic membranes enable businesses to reduce maintenance and energy usage and make associated cost savings.